rehierl/html-outliner-spec/issue-associations-notes.md

 case if a sectioning element contains not even a single heading element - although it might still contain heading elements inside inner sectioning elements.

+**TODO** - Why not start a new section with each heading element (no exception)? - How to avoid auto-creating a new section when entering a sectioning element? - The current way to implement the algorithm allows for section objects to be completely empty (have no nodes)!

 **TODO** -
 Why not treat heading elements as another category of sectioning elements? - This would make it necessary to start a new section with each heading -